A Short History of Star Trek

 Enterprise, 2001-2005

 Since its initial announcement Enterprise, the Star Trek prequel series, is confronted with reproaches from fans of not adhering to established continuity.
-When the first pictures of "Akiraprise" NX-01 are published, observably no effort has been made to create a truly original of the 22nd century.
+When the first pictures of "Akiraprise" NX-01 are published, observably no effort has been made to create a truly original design of the 22nd century.
 For many fans this, among other gripes, is a reason to disapprove of the show altogether before it even goes on air.

 Certainly some of the apprehension turns out to be premature when the pilot episode, ENT: "Broken Bow" presents itself as great drama despite some flaws.
 While Enterprise is still struggling in the following to develop a certain distinctive feel of the 22nd century with respect to 24th century Trek, it matures to a wonderful series in its own right.
 The chemistry between the characters works well, and there are a number of outstanding stories if we ignore for a moment that we have seen most of them before.
 However, when the original concept of Enterprise seems to be exhausted, the series takes a detour as nearly the complete third season is dedicated to the fight against the Xindi, new archenemies that are pulled off thin air.

-Anyway, at latest since the fourth season Star Trek Enterprise, now under the new executive producer Manny Coto, finally lives up to its original premise - to show how it all began.
+Anyway, at latest since the fourth season Star Trek Enterprise, now under the new executive producer Manny Coto, finally lives up to its original premise and promise - to show how it all began.
 Especially the Vulcan, the Klingon and the Romulan arcs are among the best installments of all Star Trek.
 Alas, owing to the ever dropping ratings - rather than the fans' continued moaning - it is already agreed on that the fourth season would be the final one.

 Trekless time, 2005-2009